LouisRouss/Diffusion-Based-Model-for-Colorization/README.md

 Example : python main.py --config conf.yml

 # Future of this repo
-I'm currently training the model with a shallower network than the Palette paper and a smaller batch size, according to my little computation power.
-Any insight/remark is welcome !
+I have impossibility to train and to test the model implemented due to my lack of computational power.

-The test mode isnt implemented yet
+There might be some mistakes in the code, any insight and remark is welcomed

 For the validation loop in the training loop, necessity to use/find a more suitable/ an additional metric